-- 1) Entry into the Sixth Form at Abbey Gate College normally requires pupils to achieve at least five subjects at grades 9-6, including at least a grade 5 in English Language and mathematics, with no less than grade 7 in the subjects, or related, with which they wish to continue at A level. - 2) Year 11 students transfer automatically into the Sixth Form, provided that they meet the above academic criteria.
+- 1) Entry into the Sixth Form at Abbey Gate College normally requires a Grade 6 or above in the subjects, or related, with which a student wishes to continue at A level.
+If remaining subjects include English Language or Maths, these must each be at Grade 5 or above, and all other subjects at Grade 4 or above. - 2) Year 11 students transfer automatically into the Sixth Form, provided that they meet the above academic criteria.
 In addition, the student's record of conduct and attitude must match the appropriately high expectations of the College's Sixth Form and, as above, the College must believe that the student will be happy and thrive in our Sixth Form. - 3) In a circumstance where an extraordinary curriculum arrangement is made and agreed by all appropriate parties, to accommodate a student's subject choices, and the student does not then take up the reserved place in September, fees will be charged in lieu. - 4) External applicants for the Sixth Form are welcome and are expected, under normal circumstances, to have a strong academic profile at GCSE level, as above.
 References and reports will also be requested from the prospective student's current school.